 handful of mint leaves or cilantro

 Wash cucumber and carrots.
-Cut them length wise with vegetable peeler.
+Cut them lengthwise with a vegetable peeler.

 2 tbsp sesame oil